Dr. Alister Du Rose

 Current Activity

-Alister is a Senior Lecturer (Clinical Sciences) within the School of Chiropractic.
-And is involved in ongoing research in the areas of spinal biomechanics, low back pain and chiropractic education.
+Alister is the Research Lead for the School of Chiropractic, and is involved in ongoing research in the areas of spinal biomechanics, low back pain and chiropractic education.
+He is also the Access and Participation Lead, and a Senior Lecturer within the department.
+Alister teaches at both undergraduate and postgraduate levels, and is a doctoral supervisor.

 Qualifications